The Importance of a Staging Environment in Development

 What Is an Immutable Staging Environment?

 More and more teams are using cloud servers, which they can spin up and deploy with ease.
-For this reason, immutable—or unchangeable—staging environments are becoming increasingly popular.
+For this reason, immutable—or unchangeable—staging environments are becoming increasingly popular in any modern staging environment.
 Simply put, immutable deployments eliminate the need to put new applications on existing infrastructure.

 The staging environment doesn’t change once it goes into production.
 If you need to alter an immutable deployment in any way, you’ll need to use new code and infrastructure.